Doug Yates: Roush Yates Engines established

 In 2003, with the support from Ford, Robert and Doug Yates merged their engine departments with their rival Jack Roush of Roush Racing (now Roush Fenway Keselowski Racing) to form what is now Roush Yates Engines, with Doug Yates becoming CEO and President.
 Roush Yates Engines is the exclusive Ford engine builder for NASCAR and builds over 900 engines annually in their 75,000 square-foot facility in Mooresville, North Carolina.
 Doug's father, Robert, retired from racing at the end of 2007, allowing Doug the opportunity to become the team owner of Yates Racing.
 Yates fielded a car for drivers David Gilliland, Travis Kvapil, Paul Menard and Bobby Labonte.
 Yates started Roush Yates Performance Parts in 2008, an outlet for new and used engine and chassis parts.
 In 2009, Yates Racing merged with Richard Petty Motorsports and Doug shifted his attention solely to Roush Yates Engines.
 He purchased his father's half of Roush Yates Engines in 2009 and became co-owner of the company with Jack Roush.
 Since the start of the 2004 season, Roush Yates Engines has achieved over 380 combined overall wins (points and non-points) and 27 Championship titles in the NASCAR, IMSA (International Motor Sports Association) and FIA (Federation Internationale De LÁutomobile) series.
 Yates has won a total of six Mahle Engine Builder of the Year awards and in 2016 was recognized by Professional Motorsport World as one of the Top 10 Engine Builders of the Decade.
 Yates described the process of building the loud and powerful engines as "somewhat relaxing" in a 2012 interview.

 Roush Yates Manufacturing Solutions

-In 2008, Doug Yates founded a new division of Roush Yates Engines, Roush Yates Manufacturing Solutions (RYMS).
+In 2008, Yates founded a new division of Roush Yates Engines, Roush Yates Manufacturing Solutions (RYMS).
 RYMS is a CNC advanced machining facility, which manufactures high-performance engine components to support engine design, development and production.
 In 2018, RYMS expanded their operations into an 88,000 square-foot facility in Mooresville, North Carolina.
 Although rooted in motorsports and automotive industries, RYMS has breached out to CNC machining and manufacturing components for the aerospace, defense, medical and industrial industries.
 Roush Yates Manufacturing Solutions' Quality Management System is certified to AS9100 Rev D/ ISO 9001 standard as well as DUNS 620934716, CAGE Code 855Z8, ITAR Registered M38212, SAM Registered, DCMA Registered, Exostar Registered, Ariba Registered, JSF Registered, JCP Certified, EIN 20–0596690, NIST 800-171 Rev A, Primary NAICS 332710, Federal Small Business category and a certified DOD Contractor.